Women in 1950s Spain: Basque nationalism

-Many times Basque nationalism was on the wane during the Francoist period.
+Basque nationalism was frequently on the wane during the Francoist period.
 Regime crackdowns on the movement would serve to continually re-activate it.
 The 1950s were a period which saw support for Basque nationalism split between the PNV and ETA.
 ETA had a general policy of not targeting women.
 Women were not actively involved with ETA early in the organization's history.
 This was because the organization had conservative Roman Catholic roots, which included the idea that women belonged in the home.
 Wives of Basque nationalists could become socially isolated as a result of their husband's involvement as the organization asked them to avoid socializing with those outside the group.
 This both protected the organization from discovery and reinforced the movement's ideology by largely only allowing it to dominate in the home as other voices were not heard.
 This put a huge burden on women.

 During the late 1940s and early 1950s, the government's ability to suppress the Basque language began to erode.
 More works in the Basque language began to appear, including one on the history of the Basque people during the Spanish Civil War.
 Husbands being involved with political resistance could prove difficult for wives and children as PNV could only pay a small stipend when they were out on assignment.
 Many of these men also held only working class positions like electricians, furniture makers, and automobile mechanics.
 This meant their salaries were often low.
 Women had to work to stretch their money because of the economic status of their jobs and positions within PNV.
 Despite the security risks, many husbands told their wives about their activities, leaving out critical operational details.
 This work often required husbands to be away from their lives for long periods of time, leaving their wives to manage everything on the home front.
 Despite this, few couples separated as a consequence of the man's political activities.

 In rural areas of the Basque country, families tended to have patriarchal power structures.
 Women were often required to look for paid work outside the home as their farms were not self-sustainable given the economic situation in Spain at the time.
 Middle class Basque nationalist families in the Franco period tended to support the regime's position on families.
 Wives of Basque nationalists could become socially isolated as a result of their husband's involvement as the organization asked them to avoid socializing with those outside the group.
 This both protected the organization from discovery and reinforced the movement's ideology by largely only allowing it to dominate in the home as other voices were not heard.
 This put a huge burden on women.